An Introduction to Voice and Multimodal Interactions

 While this was already getting a bit complex at the second half of the article, it was still a simple example.
 It was a single response to a user request.
 What if we wanted to provide a follow-up question, like asking the user if they want to book a table?

 There are many additional steps and challenges involved, especially in the Dialog & Logic step of the RIDR lifecycle.
-In the next post, we will investigate what different elements a more complex dialog could contain, and introduce a concept called the Interaction Stack.
+In the next post, I will provide an extensive introduction to dialogue management.